mas-bandwidth/yojimbo/BUILDING.md

     premake5 gmake

-This creates makefiles which you can use to build the source via "make all", or if you prefer, via the following shortcuts:
+This creates makefiles which you can use to build the source via "make all", or if you prefer you can use the following shortcuts.
+These shortcuts are smart enough to

     premake5 test           // build and run unit tests